REPORT: The 2025 State of Contracting

 What Is a Contract of Adhesion?

 An adhesion contract is a legally binding agreement between two parties where one party has significantly more power than the other in setting the terms.
-It is also known as "standard form contract" or "boilerplate contract".
-Discover their benefits, potential drawbacks, and enforceability under the Uniform Commercial Code (UCC).
+It is also known as a "standard form contract" or "boilerplate contract."
+Keep reading to explore what an adhesion contract is, along with its advantages, possible disadvantages, and how it's treated under the Uniform Commercial Code (UCC).

 How Does an Adhesion Contract Work?

-Let’s begin by defining exactly what an adhesion contract is.
 Most of us engage in contractual agreements virtually every day.
-More often than not, we don’t even think of those agreements as formal contracts per se, – but if you have installed software on your computer, bought concert tickets, or checked into a hotel for the night, then you probably consented to a set of contractual terms laid out in a contract of adhesion.
+More often than not, we don’t even think of those agreements as formal contracts, but if you have installed software on your computer, bought concert tickets, or checked into a hotel for the night, then you probably consented to a set of contractual terms laid out in a contract of adhesion.

 Say, for example, that you’re thinking of buying concert tickets to see one of your favorite bands.
-As you click through the website to buy tickets, you notice a link to the terms and conditions that apply to the purchase.
-As you scroll through the T’s and C’s, you see that you’ll be subject to search upon entering the event and that cameras may be prohibited.
+As you navigate through the website to purchase tickets, you'll notice a link to the terms and conditions that apply to your purchase.
+As you scroll through it, you see that you’ll be subject to search upon entering the event and that cameras may be prohibited.
 If you refuse to consent to the search, you’ll be barred from entering the event without any refund or compensation.

 Examples of Adhesion Contracts